Anselm Kiefer: Exhibitions

 In 1969, Kiefer had his first solo exhibition, at Galerie am Kaiserplatz in Karlsruhe.
 Along with Georg Baselitz, he represented Germany at the Venice Biennale in 1980.
 He was also featured in the 1997 Venice Biennale with a one-man show held at the Museo Correr, concentrating on paintings and books.

 Comprehensive solo exhibitions of Kiefer's work have been organized by the Kunsthalle Düsseldorf (1984); Art Institute of Chicago (1987); Sezon Museum of Art in Tokyo (1993); Neue Nationalgalerie in Berlin (1991); Metropolitan Museum of Art in New York (1998); Fondation Beyeler in Basel (2001); the Modern Art Museum of Fort Worth (2005); the Hirshhorn Museum and Sculpture Garden in Washington D.C.
 (2006); the San Francisco Museum of Modern Art and the Guggenheim Museum Bilbao (2007).
 In 2007, the Guggenheim Museum Bilbao presented an extensive survey of recent work.
 Several of his works were exhibited in 2009 for the first time in the Balearic Islands, in the museum Es Baluard in Palma de Mallorca.
 In 2012, the Art Gallery of Hamilton presented some of his paintings.
 London's Royal Academy of Arts mounted the first British retrospective of the artist's work in September 2014.

 In 2007 Kiefer was commissioned to create a huge site-specific installation of sculptures and paintings for the inaugural "Monumenta" at the Grand Palais, Paris.
 With the unveiling of a triptych – the mural Athanor and the two sculptures Danae and Hortus Conclusus – at the Louvre in 2007, Kiefer became the first living artist to create a permanent site-specific installation in the museum since Georges Braque in 1953.

 In 2008, Kiefer installed Palmsonntag (Palm Sunday) (2006), a monumental palm tree and 36 steel-and-glass reliquary tablets in the auditorium-gym of the First Baptist Church of Los Angeles, an enormous Spanish Gothic edifice built in 1927.
 The room was reconfigured to accommodate the work.
 Floors were sanded to remove the basketball court's markings, and the wall for the reliquary paintings was constructed inside the space.
 In 2010 the piece was installed at the Art Gallery of Ontario museum in Toronto, where Kiefer created eight new panels specifically for the AGO's exhibition of this work.

+In 2009, the Metropolitan Museum of Art exhibited Broken Flowers and Grass: Nature and Landscape in the Drawings of Anselm Kiefer, displaying Kiefer’s landscape paintings.

 In Next Year in Jerusalem (2010) at Gagosian Gallery, Kiefer explained that each of the works was a reaction to a personal "shock" initiated by something he had recently heard of.